garynth41/Python-for-Cybersecurity-Specialization/README.md

 # WHAT YOU WILL LEARN
-- evelop custom Python scripts to automate cybersecurity tasks.
+- Develop custom Python scripts to automate cybersecurity tasks.
-- pply Python to meet objectives through the cybersecurity attack lifecycle.
+- Apply Python to meet objectives through the cybersecurity attack lifecycle.
-- utomate common cyberattack and defense activities with Python.
+- Automate common cyberattack and defense activities with Python.

 # SKILLS YOU WILL GAIN